franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 #### Range mode

-**Range mode** is the scheduling mode in which a work package has both start and finish dates, and a duration.
+**Range mode** is the scheduling mode in which a work package has both start and finish dates, and therefore also a duration.

 #### Using the date picker